dowski/scoreboard/README.md

 # Digital Baseball Scoreboard

-The software to power my digital baseball scoreboard.
-A custom board is required for the software to really do anything.
+The software to power a digital baseball scoreboard.
+Once started, it will follow the schedule for the team of your choosing and fetch data and display live details during games.

 ## Getting Started